 Gathering Canadian Knowledge

 The first pilot phase of the Ally Intervention Program was done between 2004 and 2006 – at that time, the program was implemented in six elementary schools in the Montreal region (see study #1).

 After that, from 2008 to 2019, 2 organizations have been supported by Public Safety Canada’s National Crime Prevention Strategy to implement the Ally Intervention Program.

 Programs are listed alphabetically:

-- En partenariat sur la route du programme l’Allié (Centre de prévention de la violence dans Kent) (New Brunswick) (2014-2019) (process and outcome evaluation in progress; see study #3)
+- En partenariat sur la route du programme l’Allié (Centre de prévention de la violence dans Kent) (New Brunswick) (2014-2019) (process and outcome evaluation completed; see study #3)

 - L’Allié: A Multimodal Approach to Remedy Behavioural Problems and Prevent Violence in Schools (Faculté des sciences de l’éducation, Université de Montréal) (Quebec) (2008-2010) (process and outcome evaluation completed; see study #2)